Young Economist Award

 The Award is to be announced and presented at the next Australian Conference of Economists, whenever possible.
 The Award is to be accompanied by a citation.
 The Awardee will be invited to present a lecture at the Australian Conference of Economists during the same year.

-The recipient of the 2022 Young Economist Award is Professor Shuping Shi.
+The recipient of the 2023 Young Economist Award is David Byrne.
 Read citation here.

 - 2021 Stefanie Schurer